Skip to main content

 Prerequisites

-• Advanced or Enterprise subscription plan - BYOK is only available for Advanced and Enterprise tier users
+• Scale, Scale +, or Enterprise subscription plan - BYOK is only available on Scale and above (see Pricing & Plans)

 • AWS account with Amazon Bedrock access enabled